School of Computer Science

 Involuntary or Required Withdrawal from the Co-op Option

-Students may be required to withdraw from the co-op option of their degree program for one or any of the following reasons:
+Students may be removed from the Co-op Program for any of the following reasons:

 International Students

-All International Students are required to possess a Co-op Work Permit issued by Immigration, Refugees and Citizenship Canada before they can begin working.
-It is illegal to work in Canada without the proper authorization.
-Students will be provided with a letter of support to accompany their application.
-Students must submit their application for their permit before being permitted to view and apply for jobs on the Co-op Services database.
-Confirmation of a position will not be approved until a student can confirm they have received their permit.
-Students are advised to discuss the application process and requirements with the International Student Services Office.
+All international students are required to possess a Co-op Work Permit issued by Immigration, Refugees and Citizenship Canada before they can begin working.
+The Co-operative Education Office will provide students with a letter of support to accompany their Co-op Work Permit application.
+Students are advised to discuss the application process and application requirements with the International Student Services Office.

 Bachelor of Computer Science Honours and Major: Co-op Admission and Continuation Requirements